-Maintaining an accurate and current Provider Directory is a State and Federal regulatory requirement, as well as an NCQA required element.
+Maintaining an accurate and current Provider Directory is a State and Federal regulatory requirement, as well as a National Committee for Quality Assurance (NCQA) required element.

 Invalid information can negatively impact Member access to care, Member/PCP assignments and referrals.
 Additionally, current information is critical for timely and accurate claims processing.

-Providers must validate the Provider information on file with Molina at least once every ninety (90) days for correctness and completeness.
+Providers must validate the Provider information on file with Molina at least once every 90 days for correctness and completeness.